-Because SARS-Cov2 is spread through droplets, not airborne particles, surgical masks may also offer some protection against catching COVID-19, but not reliably so.
+Because SARS-Cov2 is spread through droplets, surgical masks may also offer some protection against catching COVID-19, but not reliably so.
 Surgical masks were built to contain infectious agents, not shield against them.
 That said, do they work for the new coronavirus?

 In a study published in Nature Medicine, researchers tested surgical masks against respiratory droplets and aerosols.
 For people infected with seasonal coronaviruses (not COVID-19, specifically), the surgical mask was significantly effective in removing respiratory droplets from exhaled air, reducing the number of coronavirus-ladden droplets from 4 to 0 out of the 10 samples collected.

-Like N95 masks, however, surgical masks are essential for medical professionals, and the CDC does not recommend wearing them.
+If COVID-19 is airborne, which is a contentious but feasible claim, surgical masks will be far less effective.
+And, like N95 masks, surgical masks are essential for medical professionals.
 Rather, the mask you should be wearing, according to the CDC, is a cloth mask.

 Are Cloth Masks Effective Against Coronavirus?

 The CDC has changed its mind about cloth face masks in response to the growing pandemic.
 Cloth face coverings, often homemade, don't have the same filtration standards as N95 or surgical masks.

 Because cloth face masks are made of woven material, some droplets in the air can pass through the gaps in the fabric.
 There may be some droplets blocked by the masks, but some will inevitably slip through, and cloth masks offer little to no protection against COVID-19.
 So why does the CDC recommend everyone wear a cloth mask?
 Well, as is usual when dealing with COVID-19, the answer is murky.